linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 30.03.2026
+- Topic: UIID v2
+- Directory: /posts/2026/March/30
+- Description: ``` The release of UIID v2 marks a significant milestone for our digital infrastructure.
+We have completely rewritten the core architecture to ensure that the system can handle billions of users and unique identifiers with ease.
+This update is not just about performance but also about a refined user experience. ```

 ### 29.03.2026
 - Topic: Build Your Space
 - Directory: /posts/2026/March/29